Contemporary Art Programs /

 The ceramic trumpet is part of a series of instruments Miranda-Rivadeneira has been creating based on pre-Columbian instruments, and through x-rays and other documentation, captures the exact hertz, or audio frequency, of these ancient wind instruments.
 The vessel is adorned with symbols of Central and South American flora and fauna—the palm, cacao, and ceiba—celebrating the diversity of nature and recognizing their fragility.
 Sounds from this instrument and others created by Miranda-Rivadeneira are layered in the video, starting with the first sound heard, a heart beat.
 She notes, “Imperial temporality interrupted the passing of many ancestral oral rituals yet ritual never ceases to exist.
 The sounds of these instruments access a cosmology that is in deep relation to the language of nature where we can penetrate into a dialogue across time with our ancestors and the ancestors of this land.”

-Want to learn more about Koyoltzintli's previous work at BRIC?
-Check out this video:
+Want to learn more about Koyoltzintli’s previous work at BRIC?

 COVID Protocol

 In accordance with the Key to NYC mandate, attendees of any BRIC House programming must show proof of vaccination for entry in addition to a photo ID that matches vaccination record.
 While BRIC remains committed to creating open and accessible visual art experiences for all of New York City, we must also ensure the safety of our staff, our audiences and the communities that we serve.
-If you have questions regarding this protocol, please email Safety@bricartsmedia.org.
+If you have questions regarding this protocol, please email [email protected].
 For our full BRIC House vaccination policy, visit: https://www.bricartsmedia.org/safety.

-Venue Information:
+Venue Info

-Beginning Nov.
-1, 2022, attendees of any BRIC House programming will no longer have to show proof of vaccination or a negative test to enter the building.
+COVID-19 policy: Attendees of any BRIC House programming do not have to show proof of vaccination or a negative test to enter the building.
 Masks are encouraged but not required in all BRIC operated spaces.
-If you have questions regarding this protocol, please email Safety@bricartsmedia.org.
-For our full BRIC House COVID-19 policy, visit: https://www.bricartsmedia.org/safety.
+To learn more, visit: